giorgiosironi/phpunit-selenium/README.md

 - PHPUnit 4.8, 5.x

-The current mainline of this package is 2.x.
+The current mainline of this package is 3.x, which supports PHPUnit 5.x.

+The second supported line is 2.x, which supports PHPUnit >= 4.8 instead.

+Both these supported lines only work with the Selenium 2 API, using the `Selenium2TestCase` class.

 The old line 1.x is not maintained anymore, but will continue to be available for usage of `SeleniumTestCase`.

 Please direct pull requests to [giorgiosironi/phpunit-selenium](https://github.com/giorgiosironi/phpunit-selenium) for automated testing upon merging.
 Pull requests should be feature branches containing all the commits you want to propose.